SumitxThokar/Learning-Loop-ML-Edition/README.md

 - Today I explored a way to identifying some baises of a GAN using a classifier, in a way that's well suited for attempting to make a model independent of an input.
 It was a programming assignment,

 ## Day 38 - 8/26/2023
-- Today I worked on a project: Movie recommendation system which takes input movie and recommend similar movies based on content.
+- Today I worked on a/ project: Movie recommendation system which takes input movie and recommend similar movies based on content.
 Today I preprocessed the data and created model using nltk library and bagofwords as vectorization technique.

 ## Day 39 - 8/27/2023
 - Working further on the same project I was able to built a webapp using streamlit.
 The web app takes the input as the movie name and outputs similar movies with its poster.